 STBBI Testing Options

 The APPROACH Study is a research study looking at ways to provide STBBI testing in community pharmacies.
 APPROACH study participants are offered a choice of screening tests for HIV, hepatitis C and/or syphilis.
-You choose which test(s) you want.

 HIV Rapid Test